 Do I need to live on campus?

 - Housing: No student is required to live on campus.
-This applies to veterans and veteran dependents using GI Bill benefits.
+However

 Do I need a meal plan?

 - Meal Plans: NAU students are not required to purchase meal plans unless they are living on campus.
 Meal plans can be purchased through the student’s Louie account.

 How much will I be eligible to receive each month?

 - The VA will determine your payment rate based on the type of benefit you are eligible for and how many hours you are enrolled in.
 You can check the VA website to find out the basic payment rates.
 These are basic rates of pay for MGIB, REAP and Dependents Education Assistance and do not include kickers, buy-up or any other additional programs.